 Other famous pirates I found that visited the Santo Domingo colony included

 *Blackbeard – (Edward Thatch or Teach) Samana Bay in Hispaniola (Dominican Republic) in 1718?

-*William Kidd is also known as The Unlucky Pirate
+*William Kidd, also known as The Unlucky Pirate.

-*Sir Henry Morgan is known as The Pirate King (1654 in Hispanola)
+*Sir Henry Morgan, also known as The Pirate King (1654 in Hispaniola)

 Cristóbal Colón (Christopher Columbus) was the governor of the island at this time.
 He ruled along with his brothers, Bartholomew and Giacomo (also called Diego).